Summer (Calvin Harris song): Background

 On 11 March 2014, Harris posted fifteen-second clips of the song on Instagram up until 14 March, when it was released digitally in certain territories and made its radio debut on Capital FM.

 "Summer" is composed in the key of G major and has a tempo of 128 beats per minute.
-It follows the chord progression C–Em–D–Am–G/B–C. Harris's vocal range spans from G2 to D4.
+It follows the chord progression C–Em–D–Am–G/B–C. Harris' vocal range spans from G2 to G4.

 Critical reception

-The song received generally positive reviews.
+The song received mixed reviews.
 Lewis Corner of Digital Spy rated "Summer" three-and-a-half out of five stars, calling it "a bright and vibrant banger destined to soundtrack the warmer months".
 Jamieson Cox of Time magazine felt that the song "doesn't have much lyrical meat on its bones, but coming on the heels of one of the most severe winters in recent memory, listeners are likely hungry for anything that suggests a warmer, sunnier season.
 One of Harris' trademark gigantic synth hooks doesn't hurt its digestibility, either."
 Robbie Daw of Idolator viewed the track as "a shameless bid at nabbing an 'Umbrella'/'California Gurls'/'Blurred Lines'-like Song Of The Summer anthem".

-In September 2014, "Summer" was named the song of the summer by Spotify; it was the most listened track since June 2014 with more than 160 million plays.
+In September 2014, "Summer" was named the song of the summer by Spotify; it was the most listened-to track since June 2014 with more than 160 million plays.
 Time listed "Summer" as the fourth worst song of 2014.

-In 2022, the song received a resurgence in popularity due to an Internet meme from the previous year about the misheard lyrics, replacing "When I met you in the summer" with "Wenomechainsama" usually in a speech bubble next to an animal or character.

 Music video

 The music video for "Summer" was directed by Emil Nava and premiered on 6 April 2014, with a cameo appearance by English actor Jason Statham.

-As of June 2022, the music video has received over 1.5 billion views on YouTube.